Albuquerque, New Mexico: Incorporation into the US

 When the Atchison, Topeka and Santa Fe Railroad arrived in 1880, it bypassed the Plaza, locating the passenger depot and railyards about 2 miles (3 km) east in what quickly became known as New Albuquerque or New Town.
 The railway company built a hospital for its workers that was later used as a juvenile psychiatric facility.
 It has since been converted to a hotel.

 Many American merchants, mountain men, and settlers slowly filtered into Albuquerque, creating a major mercantile commercial center in Downtown Albuquerque.
 From this commercial center on July 4, 1882, Park Van Tassel became the first to fly a balloon in Albuquerque with a landing at Old Town.
 This was the first balloon flight in the New Mexico Territory.

 Due to a rising rate of violent crime, gunman Milt Yarberry was appointed the town's first marshal that year.
 New Albuquerque was incorporated as a town in 1885, with Henry N. Jaffa its first mayor.
 It was incorporated as a city in 1891.

-Old Town remained a separate community until the 1920s, when it was absorbed by Albuquerque.
 Old Albuquerque High School, the city's first public high school, was established in 1879.
 Congregation Albert, a Reform synagogue established in 1897, by Henry N. Jaffa, who was also the city's first mayor, is the oldest continuing Jewish organization in the city.

+20th Century and Present

 Old Albuquerque High, built in 1914.
 Victorian and Gothic styles were used in the late 19th and early 20th centuries.

+Old Town remained a separate community until the 1920s, when it was absorbed by Albuquerque.
 By 1900, Albuquerque boasted a population of 8,000 and all the modern amenities, including an electric street railway connecting Old Town, New Town, and the recently established University of New Mexico campus on the East Mesa.
 In 1902, the Alvarado Hotel was built adjacent to the new passenger depot, and it remained a famous symbol of the city for decades.
 Outdated, it was razed in 1970 and the site was converted to a parking lot.

 In 2002, the Alvarado Transportation Center was built on the site in a style resembling the old landmark.
 The large metro station functions as the downtown headquarters for the city's transit department.
 It also is an intermodal hub for local buses, Greyhound buses, Amtrak passenger trains, and the Rail Runner commuter rail line.

 In the early days of transcontinental air service, Albuquerque was an important stop on many transcontinental air routes, earning it the nickname "Crossroads of the Southwest".

 During the early 20th century, New Mexico's dry climate attracted many tuberculosis patients to the city in search of a cure; this was before penicillin was found to be effective.
 Several sanitaria were developed on the West Mesa for TB patients.
 Presbyterian Hospital and St. Joseph Hospital, two of the largest hospitals in the Southwest, had their beginnings during this period.
 Influential New Deal–era governor Clyde Tingley and famed Southwestern architect John Gaw Meem were among those who came to New Mexico seeking recovery from TB.